mikepyd/XRP-Messenger/README.md

 # XRP Messenger

-XRP Messenger is a Python 3 library for getting the current BUY value of XRP from Altcoin Trader(South African cryptocurrency exchange).
+XRP Messenger is a Linux Python 3 library for getting the current BUY value of XRP from Altcoin Trader(South African cryptocurrency exchange).
 It checks the value against your limit that you set and sending you a Telegram message if the BUY value of XRP is equal or greater than your limit.

 ## Getting Started